AnnaNOh/go-nimbly/README.md

     * this minimizes the need to add media queries for every device size

 * Why Express?
-  * After receiving a `No "Access-Control-Allow-Origin" header"` error, I made the Express back end to circumvent the cross origin issue
+  * After receiving a `No "Access-Control-Allow-Origin" header"` error, I made the Express back end to address the cross origin issue

 ## React Component Hierarchy